ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 2. **IAM setup**: Configure Identity and Access Management (IAM) roles.
 See [Managing DR Automation (IAM)](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).
 3. **SSH keys or Secret Manager**: Generate a public and private SSH key or Choose a **Public SSH key** from the Secrets Manager .
 For details, see [Adding an SSH key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).

 4. **VPC Landing Zone schematic ID**: Ensure that a Power Virtual Server with a VPC Landing Zone schematic ID is available to enable connectivity to the orchestrator UI.
 You can either use an existing Power Virtual Server with a VPC Landing Zone schematic ID created through the catalog or create a new one.
-You can also import your existing VPC into Power Virtual Server with a VPC Landing Zone and generate a new schematic ID if needed.See [Power Virtual Server with VPC Landing Zone](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-automation-solution-overview) document.
+You can also import your existing VPC into Power Virtual Server with a VPC Landing Zone and generate a new schematic ID and use it.
+See [Power Virtual Server with VPC Landing Zone](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-automation-solution-overview) document.

 5. **Plan infrastructure**: Define your DR requirements and estimate costs using the [DR Automation Estimate pricing tool](https://cloud.ibm.com/estimator).